mpc-hc/mpc-hc.org/source/faq.md

 6. **Will MPC-HC support Windows RT or Metro?**

-    Supporting these new platforms require a lot of changes and this is simply not possible for us in the near future, with the current manpower.
+    Supporting these new platforms require many changes and this is simply not possible for us in the near future, with the current manpower.